EXPRESSIONS OF QUAKERISM

 In first and second grades, daily reading blocks align with a “specials” class so that students have reading instruction time in smaller groups.
 (Half of the class attends the special, and half stays in the homebase classroom for reading.)
 This approach provides additional individual attention and multiple grouping options during reading instruction at these grade levels.

-In first through fourth grade, sections for each grade are combined for math and for a segment of language arts work (word study in first and second grades, writing in third and fourth grades).
 One lead teacher at each grade level teaches both sections of math, and the other teaches both sections of writing or word study.
-This approach allows teachers to have greater expertise including specialized training in a particular area, and also allows mixing of the children together at the grade level, dividing them up in different ways throughout the year.
+This approach allows teachers to have greater expertise including specialized training in a particular area, and also allows for flexible grouping of students as needed.
 Common playground time for both sections of each grade is also scheduled.

 Fifth graders continue to have a homebase and integrated curriculum, but in this last year of lower school, they have additional responsibilities and privileges.
 They are responsible for using and caring for their individual, school-issued laptops.
 They lead the whole lower school in weekly Gathering, and they help with early morning care and with greeting children as they arrive.
 All three of the fifth grade teachers teach math and writing in their homebase group.
 Students rotate through classes in reading, social studies, and science; each of these subjects is taught by a particular fifth grade teacher and the students are in mixed groupings for these rotations.
 Other distinctive features of fifth grade include the introduction of letter grades to assess student work and an overnight trip that combines their studies with community building, integrates classroom learning with experiential learning, and provides an experience away from home and campus.